Donald P. Bottaro, PhD

 For 20 years, Dr. Bottaro has studied the basic biology of growth factor signaling.
 In collaboration with Dr. Terry Burke at the NCI, structural analysis of a specific intracellular mediator of hepatocyte growth factor activity enabled the design and development of small synthetic binding antagonists with utility as research tools and potential as anti-cancer drugs.
 Together, Drs.
 Bottaro and Burke have identified selective antagonists with nanomolar potency that inhibit growth factor-stimulated cancer cell invasion and tumor metastasis in animal models.
 With another NCI collaborator, Dr. Andy Byrd, the first three-dimensional structures of the hepatocyte growth factor protein were obtained.
 Drs.
 Bottaro and Byrd then used this information as the basis for the rational design of proteins capable of antagonizing the aberrant growth factor signaling frequently observed in cancer, and others optimized for systemic delivery in regenerative medicine applications.
 These studies demonstrated clearly that extracellular matrix components have critical roles in growth factor signaling that could be exploited to develop novel therapeutic strategies.

 Noting the emerging importance of extracellular matrix components for the regulation of cell function and its particular relevance to the fields of regenerative medicine and tissue engineering, Drs.
 Mohammad Heidaran, Shu Chien and Donald Bottaro founded the Gordon Research Conference on Signal Transduction by Engineered Extracellular Matrices in 2000.
 This biannual meeting was designed to bridge communication gaps between the wide range of professions that contribute to progress in tissue engineering, to foster the development of enduring interactions between physical and biological scientists, and to expose students and young professionals to the latest and most important ideas, issues and opportunities at the confluence of molecular and cellular biology and tissue engineering.
 To accomplish these goals, the conference focuses on how environmental cues such as mechanical stress, soluble factors and the extracellular matrix regulate intracellular signaling networks to affect cell adhesion, migration, growth and differentiation in contexts relevant to regenerative medicine.
-Now in its sixth cycle, the conference continues to provide a collegial forum for exchanging the latest scientific breakthroughs among a diverse group of talented scientists.
+After its first decade, the conference continues to provide a collegial forum for exchanging the latest scientific breakthroughs among a diverse group of talented scientists.